hweller1/intro_to_neural_network_lab/README.md

 Once you have [Python3 installed](https://www.python.org/downloads/), run the following command to set up the notebook requirements:

-'pip install numpy matplotlib jupyterlab'
+`pip install numpy matplotlib jupyterlab`